Helical dynamo growth at modest versus extreme magnetic Reynolds numbers

-In this Letter, we investigate whether an $\Rm$-independent regime might exist before the very long resistive phase.
-To be precise, we study the helical dynamo in a closed system during three distinct temporal stages: (i) a fast small-scale dynamo (SSD) that grows on turbulent time scales, (ii) a large-scale dynamo (LSD) that is $\mathcal{O}(10)$ times slower than the SSD, and (iii) a growth driven by magnetic helicity dissipation that operates on resistive time scales.
+In this Letter, we investigate whether an $\Rm$-independent regime can exist before the very long resistive phase.
+The helical dynamo in a closed system consists of three distinct temporal stages: (i) a fast small-scale dynamo (SSD) that grows on turbulent time scales, (ii) a large-scale dynamo (LSD) that is $\mathcal{O}(10)$ times slower than the SSD, and (iii) a growth driven by magnetic helicity dissipation that operates on resistive time scales.
 At very early times when the magnetic energy is negligible to the kinetic energy at all scales, the SSD and LSD phases can be described in a unified framework \citep{Subramanian1999,Boldyrev+2005,Bhat+2016}.
-Once the SSD comes to near saturation, LSD takes over and potentially operates independent of resistivity for some more extended time, sometimes termed a quasi-kinematic LSD \citep{Graham+2012,Bhat+2019}.
-The resistive phase becomes dominant once the LSD saturates \citep{Brandenburg2001,BlackmanField2002,BrandenburgSarson2002,Bermudez+2022}.
-Hence we ask, does the LSD phase amplify the mean field to some $\Rm$-independent value before dynamical quenching transitions to the resistively limited asymptotic phase?
-We define the regime whose $\Rm$ dependence we wish to assess as the ``pre-dynamically quenched'' (PDQ) regime, a definition which will be made more precise later.
+Once the SSD nearly saturates, LSD takes over and potentially operates independently of resistivity \citep{Graham+2012,Bhat+2019}.
+The resistive phase dominates once the LSD saturates \citep{Brandenburg2001,BlackmanField2002,BrandenburgSarson2002,Bermudez+2022} Here we answer the question: does the LSD phase amplify $\abra{\bmB}$ to an $\Rm$-independent value before dynamical quenching transitions to the resistively limited asymptotic phase?
+We call the regime whose $\Rm$ dependence we assess as the ``pre-quenched'' (PQ) regime, a definition to be further clarified later.

-An unambiguous answer is challenging to obtain from numerical simulations without careful interpretation because of the poorly separated time scales of the LSD and the resistive phases given the moderate values of $\Rm$ available.
+To answer our question from numerical simulations is challenging without careful interpretation, because the time scales of the LSD and the resistive phases are poorly separated at moderate values of $\Rm$ available.
 Instead of using time to delineate dynamo phases, here we employ a new dynamo tracker which records how much the dynamo driver has been quenched.
-At each quenching level, we then analyze individually the $\Rm$-dependence of the LSD growth rate, its time duration, and the field strength.
+At each quenching level, we analyze individually the $\Rm$-dependence of the LSD growth rate and the field strength.
 We then discuss the distinct implications of our analysis for the modest $\Rm$ values obtainable in the simulations versus the implications for asymptotically large $\Rm$.